MicrosoftDocs/entra-docs/docs/identity/monitoring-health/reference-sla-performance.md

 <a name='how-is-azure-ad-sla-measured-'></a>

-### How is Microsoft Entra SLA measured?
+### How is SLA measured for Microsoft Entra ID?

-The Microsoft Entra SLA is measured in a way that reflects customer authentication experience, rather than simply reporting on whether the system is available to outside connections.
+SLA for Microsoft Entra ID is measured in a way that reflects customer authentication experience, rather than simply reporting on whether the system is available to outside connections.
 This distinction means that the calculation is based on if:

 - Users can authenticate
 - Microsoft Entra ID successfully issues tokens for target apps after authentication